dipakkr/A-to-Z-Resources-for-Students/git-cheatsheet.md

 ### 16. Reflog
 ----------
-#### Often useful when needing to recover "lost" commits and branches as it tracks your reference history rather than your commit history.
+#### Often useful when needing to recover "lost" references as it tracks your reference history rather than your commit history.

 View all changes to HEAD:
 `git reflog` or: